There’s no doubt that marketing is evolving as technologies are evolving.

 You can then plot a chart that compares the potentialities of different platforms.
 This will guide you in absorbing the data and making informed decisions.

-You can also tell stories with your data visually by using pie charts, line charts, bar charts, bubble charts, timelines, word clouds, heat maps, and scatter plots.
+You can also tell stories with your data visually by creating heatmaps, using pie charts, line charts, bar charts, bubble charts, timelines, word clouds, and scatter plots.

 If you need more help understanding data visualization, I recommend giving Visme’s 3-step data visualization a read.